kluo/edx-documentation/en_us/release_notes/source/xblocks/index.rst

 January 22, 2015
 ******************

-All new courses now use the `key introspection API`_ format to identify their component Xblocks.
+All courses created after January 14, 2015 now use the `key introspection API`_ format to identify their component Xblocks.

 .. include:: ../links.rst